reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Reasons.md

 				- In ability, e.g. losing a limb, mobility, etc.
 				- In opportunity, e.g. discrimination, oppression, etc.
 	- Establishing a method for establishing moral truth.
+	- How can we use conceptual analysis to determine the role of moral norms but not all norms -> We can determine the role for norms, but not the role for attitudes.
+		-> As for rational *norms* (not the *attitudes*), we can discover them (i.e. instrumental rationality as constituitive), but we must give a non-reductive analysis (i.e. constructivism).

+Some disputes:

+Epistemology:
+1. Moral truths can be determined by reason alone
+2. More truths can motivate intrinsically
+3. Reason alone cannot motivate intrinsically

+Normativity
+1. All rational agents have reason to be moral
+2. Morality does not depend on any agent's particular desires or interests
+3. Reasons for action depend on an agent's particular desires or interests

+Personal/Interpersonal
+1. All rational agents have reason to be moral
+2. Society has reason to socially coerce people into being moral
+3. What society has reason to coerce people to do =/= what individuals have reason to do

+Substantive vs Formal characterizations - what kind of reasons are moral reasons?
+1. Formal characterizations
+	- Moral reasons are reasons in general.
+	- Don't seem to get at what morality is.
+	- Prudential reasons => Seem like a bribe, also not categorical
+	- Categorical reasons => Also seems like a bribe, seems inappropriate (e.g. rules of logic are not moral)
+2. Substantive characterizations
+	- Particular kinds of reasons
+	- Reasons toward a particular end
+	- We can still sensibly ask, Why be moral?

+Thomas Scanlon distinctions on blame (from a YouTube series, similar to the one where he mentions the substantive vs formal characterizations above)

 ## Moral Reasons